Code-nano/Defective-Medicine-Packaging-Detector/README.md

 - [3.0 **Training and Detection.ipynb**](#30-training-and-detectionipynb)
 - [Acknowledgments and License Information](#acknowledgments-and-license-information)

+## <a id="0.0"></a>Abstract
+Ensuring the quality of medicine packaging is essential for maintaining the safety and efficacy of pharmaceutical products.
+This project presents a common approach for detecting defective medicine packaging by combining the power of OpenCV and TensorFlow, two popular open-source computer vision and machine learning libraries.
+This method involves capturing, and preprocessing the images of medicine packaging using OpenCV to enhance the relevant features and reduce noise.
+As well as train a deep learning model using TensorFlow to classify the images as either defective or non-defective.
+The results demonstrate that this approach achieves high accuracy in detecting various types of packaging defects, such as damaged seals, or missing tablets.
+It is important to note that the presented work is meant for testing purposes, and similar technologies are already being utilized in the industry to address packaging defects.
+However, this project is a good starting point for anyone who wants to learn how to implement object detection using OpenCV and TensorFlow.
 ## <a id="0.0"></a>Getting Started
 To get started, clone this repository and setup the environment.
 Follow the instructions in each notebook to execute the code.